 In practice, the least required goods are often stored in the most remote locations.
 This results in considerable additional costs to get the goods from A to B. This is why HaRo's material management system places great emphasis on Integrated universal complete solution laid.
 As not all materials can be handled like small parts, the raw material for the production of the rollers is stored where they are manufactured.
 This is because the individual parts required for system production vary in terms of dimensions and design.

 Nevertheless, production runs smoothly as all logistical steps are cleverly planned and internalised.
 The individual conveyors of the overall system are produced precisely on time for the dispatch date.
-This means that the system can be assembled by the fitters quickly and without disruption to the customer.
+This means that the assembly of the system can be completed quickly and without disruption to the customer.

 About the analysis of the project